CSCMBai/ERP_XML/README.md

-# ERP_XML
+# XML4ERP
-A parser for xml of an ERP course in a certain university in Harbin.
+A XML creator for ERP course of a certain university in Harbin.

 Thanks to better_kt_sqep.